 - 1. For every year as a full-time student at Spring Hill College, there is a requirement of one philosophy and one theology course with a minimum of two (maximum of three courses) in each department; - 2.
-Transfer students who begin their studies at Spring Hill as juniors must pass three writing-enriched courses; and - 3.
+Transfer students who begin their studies at Spring Hill as sophomores must pass three writing-enriched courses; - 3.
+Transfer students who begin their studies at Spring Hill as juniors must pass two writing-enriched courses; and - 4.
 Transfer students who begin their studies at Spring Hill as seniors must take one writing-enriched course.